twiddlingbits/anthonys-early-code/readme.md

    - Perfect Sound - my first commercial success!
 [Overview](./amiga/perfect-sound/readme.md) | [Ver 2.3 UI](./amiga/perfect-sound/screenshots/ps2.3-ui.png) | [Ver 3.0 UI Video](./amiga/perfect-sound/screenshots/ps3.2-ui-demo.mp4)

 # Windows
 These windows programs aren't technically "early".
-THe Windows Maze is a port with enhancements of the maze I wrote for the Amiga.
+The Windows Maze is a port with enhancements of the maze I wrote for the Amiga.
 And the Emulators and BASIC were written in part to run my early software on windows.

    - [Windows amaze](./windows/amaze/)
    - [AW Basic](./windows/awbasic/)